2026 Croatia Theme:

 Please note that there may be others present who hold very different opinions from yours on a number of important issues.
 We require that all who participate in EDI in whatever capacity treat one another with respect at all

-EDI is sponsored by the ECPP, Vacaville Rotary, Lake Forest Rotary, Zagreb Metropolitan Rotary and other private donors.
+EDI is sponsored by the ECPP, Vacaville Rotary, Lake Forest Rotary and other private donors.